dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 nullability both inside ([@Sec:intra]) and across ([@Sec:inter]) functions.
 Finally, we present the results of our "skyline" analysis. ([@Sec:eval_results]).

-We find that Pythia models as small as 2.8b can successfully complete this test, and that they learn to complete the test in the first third of training.
-Consistent with observations that larger models are more sample-efficient \AT{who do I cite for this claim?
-Kaplan?}, larger Pythia models learn to complete this test earlier, with Pythia 12b able to complete the test 20% of the way into training and Pythia 2.8b able to complete it 28% of the way into training.

-Note that these results differ substantially from those of @tigges24, who find that for _circuit_ analyses (rather than representational analyses like ours), circuit parts are learned at roughly the same point during training across scale.

 ## `NullabilityEval` {#sec:task}

 To measure nullability understanding externally, we ask the model to